ptzhi/lumida-research/README.md

 # Portfolio

-Repository of work samples from professional experience at Lumida, SharpeFi and from my Quantitative Finance MBA at NYU.
-All work samples shown use publicly available data.
+Repository of work samples from professional experience at Lumida.

 **Table of Contents**
 1. [Token Research](#1-token-research)